Below is a list of frequently asked questions about our products but if you have any further questions, please do not hesitate to contact us.

 Are your products assessed?

-Candles and melts are not assessed as they are not cosmetics (products such as bath bombs and soaps must be assessed for example).
+Our products are not assessed as they are not cosmetics (products such as bath bombs and soaps must be assessed for example).
 They are however required, under European Union Regulations to be CLP compliant.

 What is CLP?